 Why is the CCWG-Accountability Recommending This?

-Stress Test 18 was among the plausible scenarios that could test how and whether the ICANN community could challenge actions taken by the ICANN Corporation.
+Stress Test 18 was among the plausible scenarios that could test how and whether the ICANN community could challenge actions taken by the ICANN Board.
 The rationale to develop this stress test involves two factors:

 First, ICANN community members were aware that some GAC members had expressed a desire to change the GAC’s historical method of using consensus for its decision-making, where “consensus is understood to mean the practice of adopting decisions by general agreement in the absence of any formal objection.”
 Moreover, it would take only a simple majority of GAC members to change its decision-making methods to a lesser standard.